lenticulariz/PythonFractalGrower/README.md

   _, a blank character, can be used for patterns.
 Does nothing to the turtle

   &, returns and stops all action further up the axiom level (axiom^i)

-The advancedFractalGrower.py also acts as a module and you just need to import it!